 Our guest speakers have a wealth of knowledge and experience so can answer your questions and give you real-world advice.

 Our seminars are held in London so become a member today to come and join our women's only association.

-Christl Hughes is the current Chair of Association of Women Solicitors, London having joined the AWSL Committee in 2014, and a past Chair of the former national Association of Women Solicitors.
+Christl Hughes is the past Chair of Association of Women Solicitors, London having joined the AWSL Committee in 2014, and a past Chair of the former national Association of Women Solicitors.
 She was admitted as solicitor in 1980 and was in High St litigation practice for 30 years before retiring in 2011.
 Her office in Leicester city centre was very near to the burial site of King Richard III and when his bones were found and identified she realised the royal ghost had been haunting her as she sat at her desk dictating at night.
 On retirement she held the position of Trustee and Secretary of the Gender Identity Research & Education Society (GIRES) for 9 years including representing the gender reassignment protected category on the national Crown Prosecution Service Community Accountability Forum.
 Having been appointed a trustee of The Solicitors Charity in 2014 she was elected Chair of the board for 3 years 2015/18 and currently chairs the Awards Committee.
 Christl is Secretary of Leicestershire Medico-Legal Society and only the second solicitor and first woman in 170 years to hold twice the office of President of Leicestershire Law Society.
 Christl was awarded the MBE in 2020 for her services to Equality & Charity.
 Her hobbies include walking and reading novels.

 We promote and support women’s interests in the legal profession

 We provide a forum for members’ achievements on our website and newsletter

 We enable professional development through educational events, networking, social and mentoring opportunities